In this guide to AdWords Ad Extensions, here is all that you will learn:

 - Create a remarketing list of visitors who used mobile devices.
 App extensions don’t make sense for users on desktops.

-- Make sure that your app is both iOS and Android compatible.
+- Also make sure that your app is both iOS and Android compatible.
 Otherwise, it will lead to a bad user experience when the app download fails.

 - Likewise, have both iOS and Android conversion tracking enabled.